google/gov-meetings-made-searchable/in-video-search/README.md

 ### Introduction

-This is a Google App Engine Flex app that provides a wrapper and proxy for requests to an Elastic Search instance.
+This is a Google App Engine Flex app that provides a wrapper and proxy for requests to and responses from an Elastic Search instance.
 This service handles searches for materials in a particular meeting.
 Meetings are identified with a `urlId` parameter.

 ### Assumptions